How Indispensable is Cybersecurity to SMEs in Singapore: Planning Ahead for Your Business

 What Happens When a Cyber Attack Occurs?

 The most common occurrence would be companies losing the personal data of their customers.
-By law, SMEs are required to make reasonable security arrangement for the protection of this data under the Personal Data Protection Act (PDPA) and not complying could result in regulatory penalties should a breach occurs.
+By law, cybersecurity to SMEs falls under the Personal Data Protection Act (PDPA), which implies that companies should make reasonable security arrangements for the protection of data.
+Failure to comply could result in regulatory penalties should a breach occurs.

-Should a breach of security happen, any individuals affected also have a right to sue for failure to protect their personal data.
+Should a breach of security happen, victims also have a right to sue for failure to protect their personal data.
 Under the PDPA, the individual has a right to private action if they can show that they have suffered a loss or damage resulting from the security breach.

 SMEs could also risk litigation for breaching the contractual obligations owed to the clients.
-SMEs which were facing ransomware attacks were also capable of suffering more than 24-hours of downtime, which means that SMEs who have promised to maintain continued services to its clients are in danger of breaching contractual obligations which could lead to possible legal action.
+Those facing ransomware attacks were also capable of suffering more than 24-hours of downtime.
+This means SMEs who have promised to maintain continued services to its clients are in danger of breaching contractual obligations.
+As a result, there could be potential legal action from customers.

-SMEs could also suffer a damage to its reputation if the security breaches are serious enough.
+SMEs could also suffer damage to their reputation if the security breaches are serious enough.
 Members of the public and other companies may lose confidence in companies that suffer security breaches and be reluctant to do business with them in the future.